amstangl/group-site/_projects/brystin.md

 published: true
 title: PTSD and Its Influence on Substance Abuse
 ---
-## PTSD and Its Influence on Substance Abuse
 ## What Is PTSD?
 Posttraumatic stress disorder \(PTSD\) is a psychiatric disorder that is induced by a traumatic event.
 These traumatic occurrences can include: